-Represents the minimum amount payable for a certain level of performance.
+(1) Represents the minimum amount payable for a certain level of performance.
 There is no guaranteed minimum payment for EAIP awards; performance results that equal the threshold level would result in a 0% achievement of that measure and no payment.
-PSA awards have a threshold percentage payout of 25% if relative TSR for the performance period results in a ranking of 10 out of 13, with no payout for any ranking below 10.
-The grant vests in three equal annual installments beginning February 21, 2020.
-The grant date fair value of the awards was calculated in accordance with FASB ASC Topic 718, (1)
+PSA awards have a threshold percentage payout of 25% if relative TSR for the performance period results in a ranking of 13 out of 17, with no payout for any ranking below 13.

-(2) Note 18 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+(2) The grant vests in three equal annual installments beginning June 3, 2021.
+The grant date fair value of the awards was calculated in accordance with FASB ASC Topic 718, disregarding the estimate for forfeitures related to service-based vesting conditions, using a value of \$10.34 per share.
+For assumptions made in the valuation of these awards, see also Note 13 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
 See also "Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation" for a further description of these awards.

-Long-Term Equity Incentive Compensation" for a further description of these awards.
-The PSAs vest and become payable after the end of the three-year performance period calculated based on the 20-trading day period ending December 31, 2021, subject to the achievement of the performance goals.
-The TSR performance targets for the PSAs are classified as a market vesting condition and 50% of the grant date fair value for the awards was calculated using a Monte Carlo simulations resulting in a valuation for 50% of the award \$57.43 per share; the remaining 50% of the award was valued at \$40.22 per share, the closing sale price of the Company's common stock on the date of grant.
+(3) The PSAs vest and become payable after the end of the three-year performance period calculated based on the 20-trading day period beginning June 5, 2023, subject to the achievement of the performance goals.
+The performance target for the PSAs is classified as a market vesting condition and the grant date fair value for the awards was calculated using a Monte Carlo simulation resulting in a valuation for the award of \$14.55 per share.
 PSAs payout between 25% and 200% of the target amount granted, or are forfeited altogether depending upon actual performance.
-See also Note 18 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+See also Note 13 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
 See also "Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation" for a further description of these awards.

-Amounts shown reflect the potential payouts in March 2020 for 2019 performance under the EAIP.
-The amounts actually paid in March 2020 are included in the 2019 Summary Compensation Table in the Non-Equity Incentive Plan Compensation column for 2019 for each NEO.
-(3)
+(4) Amounts shown reflect the potential payouts in March 2021 for 2020 performance under the EAIP.
+The amounts actually paid in March 2021 are included in the 2020 Summary Compensation Table in the Non-Equity Incentive Plan Compensation column for 2020 for each NEO.